Level: 5 | Duration: 2 Years | Start Date: September

 A “full” teaching role is one with wider responsibilities, including materials you have designed yourself, teaching across a range of levels, learners or types and contributing to a range of programmes of varying lengths.

 Riverside College may be able to offer voluntary teaching experience to exceptional candidates, depending on subject availability and candidate suitability.
 You will learn how to plan and deliver inclusive learning by gaining an in depth understanding of the principles of learning, assessment and curriculum design.

 When you enrol, you will receive the date of your first induction session where you will receive your timetable for the academic year.

-On successful completion of the Certificate in Education (PCET) award, students will be awarded with a Staffordshire University degree.
+On successful completion of the Certificate in Education (PCET) award, students will be awarded with a Staffordshire University Certificate.